top of page

 When children of different ages are together in the same educational space, children develop a mutual admiration for all children, without competition.
 Mixed-age classrooms also allow the older children to use their knowledge to help their "younger brothers and sisters" with the tenets of respect, kindness, and mentorship.
 Beneficially, being a leader in the classroom as the older child reinforces, and cements the knowledge acquired while also building their self-esteem.

-A properly credentialed Montessori teacher understands the importance of allowing children to develop naturally.
+A properly credentialed Montessori guide understands the importance of allowing children to develop naturally.
 The teacher observes children within a specific age range and introduces them to challenging and developmentally appropriate lessons and materials based on observations of each child’s unique interests, abilities, and social, emotional, cognitive, and physical development.

 To ensure we provide an authentic Montessori education to all children, our lead teachers receive their training in the age level at which they teach, from an approved program, accredited by AMI.